thejerrytan/mini-go-compiler/README.md

 If compilation fails at any of the stages, the print output for later stages will not be shown.

+To get started, you can try the files in the tests folder.

 2. To run the parser tests, run

 ```bash